Sandruski/deep-down/README.md

 - Graphics edition: Adobe Photoshop, Microsoft Paint

 ## Assets

-Visual art is from <i>Momodora: Reverie Under the Moonlight</i> and <i>Cave Story</i>, and the rest of the sprites used are royalty free.<br>
+Visual art is from <i>Momodora: Reverie Under the Moonlight</i>, <i>Pokemon</i> and <i>Cave Story</i>, and the rest of the sprites used are royalty free.<br>
-Music and sound effects are from <i>Momodora: Reverie Under the Moonlight</i> and <i>Zelda: series</i>, and the rest of them are royalty free, too.
+Music and sound effects are from <i>Momodora: Reverie Under the Moonlight</i>, <i>Dark Souls</i> and <i>Zelda: series</i>, and the rest of them are royalty free, too.

 ## Known bugs

 - In case the player gets stuck, press Space several times.
-- Don't save game while jumping.
-Loading it may cause trouble (player avoids collision detection, etc.).

 ## Art

-Special kudos to Dark Souls saga, Momodora: Reviere Under the Moonlight, Cave Story, Zelda: BOTW and Pokémon for the art.
+Special kudos to Dark Souls saga, Momodora: Reverie Under the Moonlight, Cave Story, Zelda: BOTW and Pokemon!

 ## Team members